 CREW formed in the late 1990s to address the regional nature of earthquake hazards in the Pacific Northwest and the inter dependency of public agencies and private businesses in planning for earthquakes.
 We are a nonprofit public-private coalition of business people, emergency managers, scientists, government officials and civic leaders who work together to reduce the effects of earthquakes and related hazards, such as tsunami, throughout the Cascadia region, which stretches from northern California to British Columbia.
+Meet our Board of Directors and Executive Committee.

 Many agencies and organizations identify, study, monitor and predict earthquakes and related hazards.
 CREW values their important work, but our mission is different.
 We strive to bring together researchers, practitioners and community members in a unique forum that works across city, state and national boundaries to help the entire Cascadia Region plan for earthquakes and related hazards and become more resilient to these inevitable events.